 Second, work toward Inbox Zero (here, referring to an inbox full of emails that are appropriately marked and/or categorized, according to your system) just five emails at a time.
 Marking five emails doesn’t take much time, so you can easily do it in the space you have between tasks, and several times throughout the day.
 It also won’t be nearly as overwhelming as trying to get your entire inbox in order over the course of a day.

 With these tips, you should be able to master the art of organizing emails in Gmail.
 You may not reach Inbox Zero overnight, but as long as you’re consistent, any effort you make to become more organized will be worth it.
+Be sure to check out our big post on Gmail tips for more things you can try to improve how you email!

 If you’re interested in improving your Gmail productivity even further, I strongly recommend trying out EmailAnalytics.
 Our tool integrates with your Gmail account to show you statistics on how you’re emailing, including how long it takes you to write and read messages, and how your email threads develop.
 After a few rounds of analysis, you’ll discover some key areas where you need to improve.
 Sign up for free today!